shabiel/M-Web-Server/README.md

 See the [doc](doc) folder.

 ## Packaging
 This section is to help the maintainer remember how to package this when it gets updated.
+We rely on the github tag for automated installation.

  * After editing and committing the routines, update WWWINIT with the new version number to be.
  * Pack WWWINIT into WWWINIT.RSA with PackRO.py from the OSEHRA/VistA repo.
  * Pack MWS.RSA like this: `../VistA/Scripts/PackRO.py $(find src -name '*.m' -not -name 'WWWINIT.m') > dist/MWS.RSA`
+ * Update the Install Documentation with the new version number.
  * git tag the new version number; and git push --tags
  * Test on GT.M and Cache